 Mathematically, this flat-line output behavior can be explained by the fact that a constant trajectory solution trivially satisfies the governing ODEs of the Lorenz system.
-Moreover, an over-parameterized neural network with random initialization is prone to producing a flat line output at initialization.
+Moreover, an over-parameterized neural network with random initialization is prone to producing a flat line output at initialization (especially for small $\lambda$, i.e. underweighting the data-fit term).
 Gradient-based optimization further exacerbates this issue by naturally inducing shrinkage toward the flat-line initialization, compounding the problem \citep{glorot2010understanding}.

-On the other hand, MAGI’s trajectory estimates, as shown in Figure \ref{fig:chaotic_butterfly_traj_recons_TRUNC}, exhibit both low bias and low variance.
-Additionally, the variance across trials remains relatively uniform over time, regardless of the presence of peaks or troughs in the data.
-Quantifying these visual observations with the RMSE of the in-sample trajectory reconstruction, as displayed in the boxplots in Figure \ref{fig:chaotic_butterfly_traj_recons_metrics}, reveals that MAGI consistently outperforms all tested PINN variants.
-MAGI’s superior performance may be attributable to the fact that GP priors favor oscillatory curves over flat-line solutions.
+Quantitatively, the RMSE boxplots in Figure \ref{fig:chaotic_butterfly_traj_recons_metrics} corroborate these visual patterns: MAGI achieves lower in-sample reconstruction error than every PINN variant we tested.
+One plausible explanation is that MAGI's GP priors and principled uncertainty modeling discourage degenerate flat-line solutions and thus favor oscillatory curves that better match the underlying dynamics.